ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/export-import/_includes/tools_dump.md

 `--save-partial-result`: Don't delete the result of partial dumping.
 Without this option, the dumps that terminated with an error are deleted.

-`--preserve-pool-kinds`: If this option is enabled, `tools dump` command saves storage pool kind settings to the dump.
-To import such a dump, same storage pools kinds must be present in the database.
-If at least one is missing, the import procedure will end with an error.
-By default this option is disabled, and the import procedure will use any existing storage pool kinds.
+`--preserve-pool-kinds`: If this option is enabled, `tools dump` command saves storage device types specified for column groups of the tables to the dump (see `DATA` parameter in [Column groups](https://ydb.tech/docs/en/yql/reference/syntax/create_table/family) for the reference).
+To import such a dump, same [storage pools](https://ydb.tech/docs/en/concepts/glossary#storage-pool) must be present in the database.
+If at least one storage pool is missing, the import procedure will end with an error.
+By default this option is disabled, and the import procedure will use the default storage pool that was specified at the moment of database creation (see [Creating a database](https://ydb.tech/docs/en/devops/manual/initial-deployment#create-db) for the reference).

 `--ordered`: Rows in the exported tables will be sorted by the primary key.